The Gods Are Thirsty (Tanith Lee): Synopsis

 During a night out at the bar, struggling writer Camille Desmoulins hears that the popular finance minister Jacques Necker has been dismissed from office.
 At Georges Danton's behest, Camille stands on a table and tells the people of the Third Estate to rise against the monarch of France, King Louis XVI.
 The people of the Third Estate storm the Bastille and the French Revolution begins.
 Camille is in love with a noble 19-year-old girl, Lucile Duplessis, whose father will not allow them to be together.
 Camille writes pro-revolutionary newspapers and pamphlets with Comte de Mirabeau as his benefactor, but soon begins writing pamphlets criticizing Mirabeau.
 Drunk on wine, Camille tries to convince Lucile's father to let them wed, and after Camille is put on trial for his writings and saved by Maximilien Robespierre, Lucile's father agrees to the marriage.

 Mirabeau gets sick and dies.
 Camille writes an article questioning Mirabeau's death and his methods.
 He and Danton lead the people to Champ de Mars, fighting with the National Guard.
 Camille learns that Lucile is pregnant and Camille runs off to live in the country.
 Danton sends him a letter, asking him to return and help rebuild Paris.
 Anarchy breaks out over a bread shortage; the people blame the King.
-The people break into the King's palace and capture him; learning of Louis' capture, Prussia send troops into France.
+The people break into the King's palace and capture him; learning of Louis' capture, Prussia sends troops into France.
 Hotel de Ville becomes a battleground and the people drive the Prussians out of the country.
 Riots erupt as the people purge traitors and anti-revolutionists.
-Danton creates The Committee of General Defense to arrest and try anti-revolutionist, who are beheaded by the guillotine, a symbol for the Reign of Terror.
+Danton creates The Committee of General Defense to arrest and try anti-revolutionists, who are beheaded by the guillotine, a symbol for the Reign of Terror.

 Robespierre denounces the acts of the revolution.
 He has the heads of the committee of general defense step down and becomes the head of the renamed Committee of Public Safety.
-Camille begins to distrusts Robespierre; his feeling is confirmed when Robespierre takes down those whom he deems a threat.
+Camille begins to distrust Robespierre, and his worry is confirmed when Robespierre takes down those whom he deems a threat.
 Camille wants an end to the revolution.
 Robespierre tells Camille of his plans to become France's new king, which Camille protests.
-Camille writes an article asking for moderation and an end to beheadings; he is promptly arrested along with Danton and other Dantonists.
-All are tried by the Revolutionary Tribunal, found guilty, and sent to the guillotine; Lucile is guillotined.
-In the months following, Robespierre and his friends are also guillotined.
+Camille writes an article asking for moderation and an end to beheadings and then he is promptly arrested along with Danton and other Dantonists.
+All are tried by the Revolutionary Tribunal, found guilty, and sent to the guillotine.
+Lucile is guillotined.
+In the months following, Robespierre and his allies are also guillotined.